How can I make a claim?

 How to make a claim

-It is very important that you read the claim form carefully (from front to back) before filling in any of the details.
+It is very important that you read the claim form fully before filling in any of the details.

 What we need to know